Caterers suffer from pandemic impact, adjust to keep business cooking

 Evans is happy to do so as well and remains optimistic.

-Many of these companies rely on the wedding venue industry which at least one report from industry analyst Wedding.Report projects 1.1 million weddings were canceled in 2020.
-These owners say many people who canceled their events will still book them at a later date in 2021.
+Many of these companies rely on the wedding venue industry.
+Reports project 1.1 million weddings were canceled in 2020.
+Catering owners say many people who canceled their events will still book them at a later date in 2021.